luc654/display_Library/README.md

 };
 ```

-Here I define a vector with three buttons, each button loads another screen.
-Each element in the vector will be its own button.
+Here I define an array with three buttons, each button loads another screen.
+Each element in the array will be its own button.

 In the setup function call the addList function with the following parameters